 “I need your help,” they say.
-And, for reasons you can never explain, you feel possessed to accommodate them.
+And, for reasons you can’t explain, you feel possessed to accommodate them.
 To gallop into their bad day like a knight on a white horse.
 To loan the money, run the errands, buy the presents and wrap them in shiny paper.
+To entertain their dramas and pacify their lamentations.
 Sometimes even sweep their dusty floors and scrub their dirty dishes.

 Now you’re staring at the clock, dreaming of that lunch hour you will no longer be having–the one spent away from the world with your favorite sandwich.
 Instead, you’ll be braking, huffing and puffing through traffic, in glorious pursuit of their rescue.
-It reminds you of the time you traded in that Netflix date with your blanket, couch and bottle of wine for the unwanted dinner invitation–the one with the other person’s gossip as the main course.
-You glossed your lips and zipped yourself into your party dress with a sense of dread as heavy as cement, all the while asking yourself, “How do I always get myself into this shit?”
+It sort of reminds you of the time you traded in that Netflix date with your blanket, couch and bottle of sparkling wine for the unwanted dinner invitation–the one with the other person’s drama and gossip as the main course.
+You glossed your lips and zipped yourself into your party dress with a sense of dread as heavy as cement, all the while asking yourself, “How do I always get myself into this?”
 And, before the night was done, your reserve of energy was hollow and dry.
 It’s okay, though; you refilled it somehow — sort of.

 “Doing things I don’t want to do is part of being a good person,” you declare into the air, as though the air were thick with judgment of your decisions.
-But, this is a lie you’ve been hiding behind for too long now and it, my friend, is no badge of honor.
-This mask of patience and servanthood has hardened into layers of resentment, and it is becoming impossible to breathe underneath.
-Because your people-pleasing is a silent killer, and its prey is none other than your joy.
+But this is a lie you’ve been hiding behind for too long now and it, my friend, is no badge of honor.
+This mask of patience and servitude has hardened into layers of resentment, and it’s becoming impossible to breathe underneath it.
+Because your people-pleasing ways are a silent killer, and its prey is none other than your joy.

 I didn’t realize I was doing this, of course.
 It was a secret I even kept from myself.
 Childhood traumas and religious legalism have a way of creeping into the psyche, and they can play an elusive game of hide-and-go seek long into adulthood.
 And, this game was a master at playing me.